ChrisLaganiere/MoreData/README.md

 Helpers for integrating Core Data with a modern app, using Swift enums, Combine publishers, and structured concurrency.

-**MoreData** is designed to streamline working with Core Data in Swift projects.
+**More Data** is designed to streamline working with Core Data in Swift projects.
 Core Data is a powerful and mature framework, but is clunky and not Swift-native.
 This collection of protocols and utilities simplify fetching, filtering, and observing Core Data entities using a more reactive and Swift-friendly approach.

 ## Features

-- **Filtering**: Simplify the creation and combination of `NSPredicate` objects used to specify filter criteria.
-- **Sorting**: Simplify the creation and combination of `NSSortDescriptor` objects for sorting query results.
-- **@FetchableRequest Property Wrapper**: A better way to power SwiftUI views backed by Core Data.
 - **FetchableResultsPublisher**: Reactive fetching and observing of Core Data entities using Combine.
+- **Filtering**: Swift enums simplify the creation and combination of `NSPredicate` objects used to specify filter criteria.
+- **Sorting**: Swift enums simplify the creation and combination of `NSSortDescriptor` objects for sorting query results.
+- **@FetchableRequest Property Wrapper**: A better way to power SwiftUI views, backed by Core Data, in the modern Swift way.
-- **CoreDataPersistenceController**: Wrapper for boilerplate Core Data setup, providing easy initialization for common patterns.
+- **CoreDataPersistenceController**: Wrapper for boilerplate Core Data setup, providing easy initialization for recommended best practices.

 ## Installation